ispras/Futag/README.en.md

   ~/futag/build$ ./build.sh
   ```

-- After this stage, the instrument will be installed in folder futag-public-package
+- After this stage, the instrument will be installed in folder futag-package

 - Install python package of Futag: